The 34 Gallery is an International Mental Health Arts Initiative!

 Theme

 Remember: Artists create Golden Ages.
 Join us in starting one!
 Let's remind humanity to embrace the light of who we are.
 Your artistic advocacy with us can and will make a difference.
 As a Mental Health Art Gallery, we are asking Creatives to mobilize to help save lives at this time.
-Someone seeing your work can be inspired to keep going with hope and resilience despite their struggles.
+Someone seeing your work can be inspired to keep going with hope and resilience despite their mental health struggles.

 Requirements